-In 2021 the audit program included 16 sites that were classified as high-risk without an in date or valid audit in place and our top 50 spend suppliers, as part of our plans to mitigate any potential human rights risks.
-In total 131 3rd party ethical audits were completed in 2021, which exceeded the original plans for the year.
-The most common non-compliances identified were health & safety and excessive working hours or overtime, in line with the salient human rights issues in our Supplier Code of Conduct.
-To remediate the non-compliances found, corrective actions plans were put in place for the necessary sites.
-This was to ensure the noncompliances were resolved and verified by the audit company within the given timelines for each issue found.
-The verification method will depend on the type of non-compliances, some can be closed off by desktop review whilst others will require a follow up audit.
+In 2022, the audit programme included 33 sites that were classified as high-risk and 38 strategic suppliers from our supply chain, as part of our plans to mitigate any potential human rights risks.
+In total 125 third party ethical audits were completed in 2022, which exceeded the original plans for the year.
+The most common non-compliances identified were health & safety and excessive working hours or overtime, in line with the salient human rights issues identified by us.
+To remediate the non-compliances found, corrective action plans were put in place for the necessary sites.
+This was to ensure the non-compliances were resolved and verified by the audit company within the given timelines for each issue found.
+The verification method will depend on the type of non-compliances, some can be closed off by desktop review whilst others will require a follow-up audit.
 We support our suppliers through the remediation process and regularly check in to understand progress or any potential delays.
-However, if the supplier fails to commit to completing the corrective action plan then another option for remediation is to source from an alternative supplier that is committed and meets our requirements.
+However, if the supplier fails to commit to completing the corrective action plan, then another option for remediation is to source from an alternative supplier that is committed to and meets our requirements.
 This is a last resort as our aim is to support our suppliers on the journey of continuous improvement which in turn should have a positive impact on the workers in our supply chain.